 What does COMBATIVS cost?+

 $99./hr./person* for PRIVATE certified instructor training of two (2) clients together at their indoor location at a time that fits their schedule (depending on availability), to ensure personalized training to fine tune each individual’s strengths and correct faults.
-Training can be spread out over several weeks, at the client’s convenience (minimum 2 hours at a time).
+Corporate Group, Open Group and 1-on-1 Programs are also available.
+Training can be fast over a few days or spread out over several weeks or months, at the client’s convenience.
 In addition to personal certified instruction, much additional information and a training schedule outline is provided to each client to enhance and secure their skillsets.

 *Prices subject to change unless pre-payment has been received.
 Price quoted here is based on one hour for each client that has pre-paid on the Platinum Plan.
-Further payment details on the Training page.
+Specific Program payment details are on the Training page.

 Do you train everyone the same thing?+